 Classes pioneer home lab kits, virtual lab presence, or taking advantage of the distance with a collaborative data project.

-The post Three ways to do hands-on, remote learning appeared first on Engineering Research News.
+The post Three ways to do hands-on, remote learning appeared first on Michigan Engineering News.

 The company’s technology delivers an anti-inflammatory agent directly to overreactive neutrophils, minimizing harm from “cytokine storms.”